kenshin23/vt-phplist-integration/README.md

 Requirements
 ============

-PHP >= 5.3 with PDO and pdo_mysql
+- PHP >= 5.3 with PDO and pdo_mysql
-jQuery >= 1.8.3
+- jQuery >= 1.8.3
-jQuery UI >= 1.9.2
+- jQuery UI >= 1.9.2
+- Vtiger 5.4.0
+- PHPList 2.10.19
+- FTP access for your hosting server, or a suitable testing environment (I use XAMPP).

 Installation
 ============

-This is not meant to be used as a standalone application, so current installation instructions are not available... yet.
-Sorry.
+This is not meant to be used as a standalone application yet.
+However, for developing and testing:

+- Install Vtiger per its installation instructions.
+Write down the details for access to its database.
+- Install PHPList per its installation instructions.
+Write down the details for access to its database.
+- Download this code.
+Unzip into an appropiate folder.
+- Create a new database, name it vt_plist_integration, and import the SQL named "jointable.sql" located in the sql folder.
+- Place or upload this code into an appropiate folder in your hosting/test server, making sure to keep folder structure as it is.
+- Edit app/config.php with the database details written down previously.
+Edit the host, ports, usernames and passwords values as needed.
+- Done.
+You can access index.php inside the php folder for a test of the e-Marketing campaign module.

 License
 =======

-Due to recent problems, I've decided to release this code under the GNU General Public Licence v3
+Due to recent problems, I've decided to release this code under the GNU General Public Licence v3, which I believe is consistent with both Vtiger's and PHPList's licences.

 Copyright (C) 2012 Carlos Paparoni